 The COVID-19 outbreak is now affecting many countries.
 This pandemic is having significant impacts on global supply chains.
-The Company's supply of packaging could therefore be significantly affected by disruptions affecting certain suppliers.
-The Company will therefore likely encounter direct and indirect adverse effects on its supply capacity if the situation does not improve quickly enough.
+The Company's supply of packaging could therefore be significantly affected by disruptions affecting certain suppliers directly and indirectly.

 INDUSTRY CONSOLIDATION